LandTrendr/aggregation-scripts/README.md

-#This is a set of scripts to summarize biomass and change agent data#
+This is a set of scripts to summarize biomass and change agent data.
 ----------------------------------------------------------------------

 **stackagents.py**